thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 Arbitrary XYZ
 =============

-It's also possible to define all microphone coordinates manually.
-The example shows a tetrahedron shape with four microphones.
+All microphone coordinates can be defined manually.
+The following example shows a tetrahedron shape with four microphones.
 The microphones order is as they are presented in the design script.

 .. figure:: xyz_array.png
    :width: 600

    XYZ array with four microphones.

-The tetrahedron shape was made with next script
+The tetrahedron shape is made with the following script:

 .. code-block:: octave